-Tips Enhance tell Executing migration/expansion, the total size of VG must be IP larger or equal to the original VG.
+Tips ENHANCE | Executing migration/expansion, the total size of VG must be in larger or equal to the original VG.
 It does not allow expanding the same RAID level with the same hard disks of original VG.

 VG Migration cannot be executed during rebuild or UDV extension.